appsmithorg/appsmith-docs/website/docs/reference/widgets/divider.md

 <dd>

-Sets the style of cap to apply to the divider line.
+Sets the design of the cap to be added to the end of the divider line.

 *Options:*
 * No Cap